HoboAstronaut/pokeemerald-definitive/README.md

 Encounters are partially complete, as are warps.
 Ferry functionality is currently nil, but you can use fly from any of the outdoor maps back to Petalburg.

 For that reason, I recommend using a save file that at least has Surf to explore fully, and Fly to get back to Hoenn.
+For the moment, vanilla saves function well.
+If need be, I will try to provide a save file for exploring when future commits that add more trainers alter the saveblock.